CshlSiepelLab/bat_genome_analysis/indel/README.md

 ## Calling insertions and deletions from a multiple alignment format (MAF) file

 There are limited tools to detect insertions and deletions directly from a multiple alignment, rather than from aligned reads.
 After testing tools such as [smartsv2](https://github.com/EichlerLab/smrtsv2) and [syri](https://schneebergerlab.github.io/syri/) for possible adaption to this task, I decided to take a simpler approach that I hoped would be better at detecting small indels <~1000bp from highly accurate Cactus multiple alignments.
 The basic idea is to use a single genome as a reference coordinate system and then to find indels that occur in a specific group of species (bats) relative to this reference (human).
 I assumed that any bat-specific indel occuring in multiple bats that is supported by the absence of this indel in human, mouse and pig (abbreviated as hg, mm and sscrofa) is likely to be a true lineage-specific indel.
-I did model potential impacts of alignment error, and I necessarily split any indels that overlap multiple alignment blocks as indels are called indepently for each block.
+I did not model potential impacts of alignment error, and I necessarily split any indels that overlap multiple alignment blocks as indels are called independently for each block.

 **Warning**: This custom script for calling lineage-specific small indels is not thoroughly benchmarked or tested.
 It is provided primarily for reproducibility of a custom analysis.
 I manually validated all indels discussed in the manuscript.
 Any users are cautioned to validate their results.